Integrating with Splash Follow

-Managing all of your data might feel like you're the conductor of an orchestra at times.
+Managing data feels like being the conductor of an orchestra at times.
 There's a lot of noise that needs to work together to tell a story.
 Splash helps make sure you're always in sync.

-This article will explore how to integrate your internal systems with Splash to connect your event data and automate your team's workflow.
+This article explores how to integrate your internal systems with Splash to connect your event data and automate your team's workflow.

 On this page:

 Each Splash integration is completely configurable, allowing for optimal functionality within the connected system.

 - Incoming Webhook